Arachni/arachni/README.md

         discovered issue and a summary at the end of the scan.
     - EmailNotify -- Sends a notification (and optionally a report) over SMTP at the end of the scan.
-    - Manual verification -- Flags issues that require manual verification as untrusted in order to reduce the signal-to-noise ratio.
     - Resolver -- Resolves vulnerable hostnames to IP addresses.
     - VectorFeed -- Reads in vector data from which it creates elements to be audited.
 Can be used to perform extremely specialized/narrow audits on a per vector/element basis.